Code-Institute-Submissions/paldean-gym-guide/README.md

 - Including aria labels for the social media clickable links.
 - Using alt attributes for all image elements used.
 - Using a specific palette of colors that allow clear contrast for users.
+- Using contrasting colors on the contact form when the user hovers over the input field.
 - Using sans-serif fonts as back-up fonts.

 ## Languages